The ground electronic state of CS: the potential curve and associated Born-Oppenheimer rovibrational spectrum: Potential energy curve

 \section{Potential energy curve}

-Carbon monosulfide CS dimer is made from two neutral atoms: the Carbon atom ($Z_{\rm C}=6$) and the Sulfur atom ($Z_{\rm S}=16$), it contains 22 electrons.
-When the nuclear masses are assumed infinite, the potential energy curve appears (in the Born-Oppenheimer (B-O) approximation) as the eigenvalue of the electronic Hamiltonian.
-This B-O potential energy curve $E_d(R)$ for the ground electronic state of the molecular system CS is usually related to the total energy $E_{total}$ as
+The diatomic molecule of carbon monosulfide CS is made of two neutral atoms: the Carbon ($Z_{\rm C}=6$) and the Sulfur ($Z_{\rm S}=16$), it contains 22 electrons.
+When the nuclear masses are assumed infinite, the potential energy curve appears (in the B-O approximation) as the eigenvalue of the electronic Hamiltonian.
+The B-O potential energy curve $E_d(R)$ for the ground electronic state of the molecular system CS is usually related to the total energy $E_{total}$ as

 where the ground state energies of the Carbon (C) and Sulfur (S) atoms are $E_{\rm C}=-37.855787$~{\it hartree} and $E_{\rm S}=-399.08$~{\it hartree}~\cite{NIST:2022}, respectively.
-In the united atom limit $R \rar 0$, the single nucleus of the CS molecule corresponds to the Titanium atom (Ti), where the ground state energy is $E_{\rm Ti}=-853.36$~{\it hartree}~\cite{NIST:2022}.
+In the united atom limit $R \rar 0$, the single nucleus of the CS molecule corresponds to the Titanium (Ti), where their ground state energy is $E_{\rm Ti}=-853.36$~{\it hartree}~\cite{NIST:2022}.